mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 ---
 layout: mimbl-guide
 unit: 8
-title: Method Components
+title: Rendering Methods
 ---

-# Mimbl Guide: Method Components
+# Mimbl Guide: Rendering Methods
 When discussing component development, the focus is often on reusable components.
 When developing applications, however, we often deal with creating page-wide components that present complex content and that occupy an entire screen.
 Such components usually contain multiple sections, which in turn can be divided into sub-sections.
 Down the line reusable components will ultimately be used to present the pieces of information of course, but the core sections of our complex component are probably only used on this page and are not leveraged in any other part of the application.

 ## Complex Component Rendering
-The rendering code of a complex component will often look like the following:
+The rendering code of a complex component often looks like the following:

 ```tsx
 public render(): any